kirbydesign/designsystem/MIGRATION.md

 <h4 id="avatar-v9">Avatar</h4>

-The shadow input binding have been removed from `avatar` and all uses of this input binding should now use the input binding `stroke` instead.
+The `shadow` input binding have been removed from `avatar` and all uses of this input binding should now use the newer input binding `stroke` instead.

 <h4 id="modal-v9">Modal</h4>